-Medium sized tumors: Still within the confines of the pituitary gland.
-As with the Cushing's tumors, the tumor can be completely removed and the gland saved for normal function.
+Medium-sized tumors: Still within the confines of the pituitary gland.
+As with Cushing's tumors, the tumor can be completely removed and the gland saved for normal function.

 A ‘Hold' on the Surgery

-Prolactinomas: Should always be treated initially with medication (anti-DOPA agents such as Parlodil, Bromocriptin, etc.).
-Even large tumors that most need to be treated by either surgey or radiosurgery should be pretreated with these drugs to shrink the tumor away from vital brain structures before surgery should be contemplated.
+Even large tumors that most need to be treated by either surgery or radiosurgery should be pretreated with these drugs to shrink the tumor away from vital brain structures before surgery should be contemplated.